Showing 1 - 1 OF 1

 Figuring out the best way to get around is important when you’re in a new installation.
 It’s useful to understand the various regulations, local laws as well as license and registration requirements.
 Whether you need a driver’s license, transport a car overseas or want help buying a car, there are people to assist you at your new installation.
 Check out the topics below to find information and regulations on vehicles and registration at your base.

-Registration fees for vehicles in Alaska are based on the year of your car.
-A six percent road tax is charged at the time of registration plus a license plate fee.
-If your auto is registered in another state, in the active duty member's name, and the member maintains residency and a current driver's license for that state, you will not be required to purchase Alaskan license plates.
+Every vehicle in Alaska is required to be registered unless exempted by law.
+If you are a non-resident and your auto is registered in another state, in the active duty member's name, and the member maintains residency and a current driver's license for that state, you will not be required to purchase Alaskan license plates.

+Rear plates are required for most classes of vehicles, motorcycles and trailers.
+The rear plate is required to be stickered.
 The license plates that are presently on your auto must be current at all times.
 If you intend to register your auto in the state of Alaska the Department of Motor Vehicles (DMV) prefers that you register your vehicle through the U.S. postal system rather than in person, as it adds to the congestion at the DMV.
 After the initial registration of your vehicle(s) at the DMV office, a fee of $10 is charged to you if register in person.
-Vehicle registration fees are approximately $70 for a non-commercial owned vehicle.
-Alaska is a two plate state.

 Learn more about motor vehicle laws in your state at the Distraction.gov State Laws page.

 You and your passengers must always wear seatbelts while driving, you will be ticketed and issued heavy fines if seatbelts are not secured.
 State law requires that all children under 3 years of age be properly restrained in child seats.
 Some states also require younger, smaller children to sit in the back seat.